appsmithorg/appsmith-docs/website/docs/reference/widgets/phone-input.md

 <dd>

-The `countryCode` property stores the country code associated with the selected currency.
+The `countryCode` property stores the country code associated with the selected country.

 *Example:*
 ```js